EXHAUST SYSTEMS AND MUFFLER REPAIR

 The gas analyzer and the catalytic converter are the two most expensive parts.
 The gas analyzer sends messages to the central computer, while the catalytic converter burns toxic nitrogen oxides.
 Without engine maintenance and tune-ups, these two exhaust system parts will stop working properly and need to be replaced.
 That’s when the Check Engine light will come on.

-So if you see smoke, smell gas, feel vibrations, or the Check Engine light comes on, ask a certied NAPA AUTOPRO technician to take a look at your vehicle.
+So if you see smoke, smell gas, feel vibrations, or the Check Engine light comes on, ask a certified NAPA AUTOPRO technician to take a look at your vehicle.
 A simple inspection of the exhaust system or a quick repair is the best solution.